nickbrandt/GitLab/doc/administration/gitaly/praefect.md

 - the storage name added to `git_data_dirs` in this section must match the storage name under `praefect['virtual_storages']` on the Praefect node.
 This was set in the [Praefect](#praefect) section of this guide.
-This document uses `praefect` as the Praefect storage name.
+This document uses `storage-1` as the Praefect storage name.

 1. SSH into the **GitLab** node and login as root: